MyNamesLex/MyNamesLex/README.md

 <br/>

-* Passionate about making games and experimenting with new mechanics
+* Passionate about making games and experimenting with new, interesting and unique mechanics

 * Love making dumb, funny mods to create funny scenarios especially in cutscenes